cibotech/scalastan/README.md

  - `CsvDataSource`: A data source for parsing CSV.
  - `RDataSource`: A data source for parsing R-formatted data.
+ - `TextDataSource`: A data source for parsing a text file with an array of values.

 For example, given a file (`data.R`) with R-formatted data, we can assign `x` from the value named `X` in the R data file using the `apply` method: